Senneschal/DataStory/index.md

 ##### Clustering

 To compare how diseases develop in different countries, we took disease data from The Global Burden of Diseases dataset for each country and disease, and investigated which countries are correlated.
-This correlation  between two countries describes how these diseases develop in them; if two countries are positively correlated, an increase in the disease in one is generally followed by an increase in the other, and if they are negatively correlated, increasing diseases in one country usually means it is decreasing in the other.
-We then grouped the countries into groups, so that the countries in each groups are correlated with each other.
+There is several ways in which a disease can be strongly correlated between countries.
+Neighbouring countries may be strongly correlated because the disease could spread accross the borders.
+But also countries that are far apart from each other could be highly correlated as a result of frequent air travel between them.
+Another way distant countries could strongly correlated is because of past colonization, which may cause the populations to have similar genetics that makes them vulnerable to a specific disease, etc. We then grouped the countries for specific diseases such that in each groups are correlated with each other above a certain threshold value.

 The slider beneath the plots determines the "coarseness" of the grouping.
 It gives the average lack of positive correlation allowed within groups: a value of 0 means perfect correlation, 1 on average no correlation within group and values greater than one include even negatively correlated countries in the group.
+Thus if the slider is all the way to the right, almost every country is concidered to be in the same group while if the slides is moves all the way to the left, almost every country is concidered to be its own group.

 {% include cluster1.html %}